Essex Woodlands Healthcare Partners

 Series B in 2006

-Prism Pharmaceuticals, Inc. is an acute care pharmaceutical company based in King of Prussia, Pennsylvania, founded in 2004.
-The company specializes in the development and commercialization of cardiovascular injectable products specifically for the United States market.
-Its notable offerings include NEXTERONE, an injectable antiarrhythmic agent, and PM103, an intravenous formulation of clopidogrel bisulfate.
+Prism Pharmaceuticals, Inc. is an acute care pharmaceutical company founded in 2004 and based in King of Prussia, Pennsylvania.
+The company specializes in the development and commercialization of cardiovascular injectable products in the United States.
+Its notable offerings include NEXTERONE, an injectable formulation of amiodarone designed for the treatment of arrhythmias, and PM103, an intravenous version of clopidogrel bisulfate.
+Through its innovative products, Prism Pharmaceuticals aims to address critical needs in cardiovascular care.

 Chroma Therapeutics